bewuethr/bewuethr.github.io/2020-04-19-everything-pandoc-markdown.md

 ---

 Notice that HTML output still uses periods for all list markers.
-Other output formats such as LaTeX preseve the marker styling.
+Other output formats such as LaTeX preserve the marker styling.

 Each new list marker type starts a new list: